shumaikun0716/get-global-ip/README.md

 # get-global-ip
-Getting your global ip address by Python
+Getting your global ip address by Python.

 This program uses **requets library**.
 If you are not intall **requests library**, you must install it by **pip**.

+You can be installed with the next command.
 ```
 $ pip install requests
 ```